-The cost of your loan depends on a variety of factors that include: your annual income, how much you want to borrow (i.e. principal) and the duration of your loan (also called tenure).
+The cost of a personal loan depends on a variety of factors that include: annual income, loan amount (i.e. principal) and the loan duration (also called tenure).
 This information is meant to help lenders measure the risk that they are taking by providing a loan to an individual.
-Hence, it will also impact the cost of the loan that you receive.
+Hence, it will also impact the cost of the loan.
 In general, the less risky a loan, the lower the interest rate, and cheaper it will be for the borrower.
-Let’s take a look at how each of the three variables impact your borrowing cost.
+This article examines how each of the three variables impact the borrowing cost for personal loans.

 - Average Cost of Personal Loans

 - Total Cost of Personal Loans & Monthly Installment

 Average Interest Rates of Personal Loans in Singapore